amityweb/FormBuilder-Craft-CMS/README.md

 # File Uploads

 `Note:` For now this only works with regular post requests.
-If your form uses AJAX, file uplodas will not work.
+If your form uses AJAX, file uploads will not work.
 If you're updating your plugin please add this to your `<form>` tag `{% if form.hasFileUploads %} enctype="multipart/form-data" {% endif %}`, check `sampleForm.html` for example.

 * First you need to create an Asset Source.
 Go to `settings//assets` and hit `+ New Source`
 * Give your source a name, for `Type` please select `Local Folder`.
 Local Folder is the only thing that's supported for now.